juliebro/orca-sightings-api/docs/reference/users/users-resource.md

 ## Resource properties

-This code block shows an example of a full `/users` resource:
+Shows an example of a full `/users` resource:

 ```json
 {